NOAA predicts the Atlantic will see 14 to 19 named tropical systems this year, an increase over its last estimate

 With a lack of El Niño taking shape, Colorado State forecasters say there’s a 62% chance of a major hurricane making landfall in the United States this season.
 The average risk is 52%.

-Amazingly, the US has not experienced landfall of a major hurricane – a Category 3 or higher, with sustained winds of 111 mpg and higher – since Hurricane Wilma in 2005.
+Amazingly, the US has not experienced a major hurricane – a Category 3 or higher, with sustained winds of 111 mpg and higher – landfall since Hurricane Wilma in 2005.

 “The odds of going 11 years without a major hurricane landfall in the US is around 1 in 2,000,” said Phil Klotzbach, a hurricane research scientist at Colorado State University.